christian-fei/christian-fei.github.io-pandoc/_drafts/2015-04-27-About-business-value-and-confidence-in-legacy-projects.md

 From the developer perspective it was a nightmare to work with it sometimes, mostly because of its fragility and high entanglement of components in the application.

-I still didn't find the antidote to this poison.
+I still didn't find a solution to this situation.
 But I came to the conclusion that as long as the external quality is acceptance and solves the business problem, the code underneath doesn't matter *that much*.
 You can (try to) ignore it *for now*.